 10. Drive Separately or Have Your own Ride Available

 An introvert nearing their interaction limit doesn’t want to get stuck in a noisy, crowded situation.
-Always being sure to have an escape plan or a ride available is a good way to practice self-care.
+Always have an escape plan or a ride available when attending social gatherings.
+Doing so protects your social energy and is a way to practice healthy self-care and boundary-setting.

 11. Be Careful Not to Over-Isolate

-Even introverts need community and support, and since introverts are so comfortable spending time alone they can be prone to isolation.
-This can lead to loneliness and introvert-induced depression.
+Even introverts need community and support.
+Because introverts are so comfortable spending time alone, they can be prone to isolation.
+However, social withdrawal can lead to loneliness and introvert-induced depression.
 Be aware of the difference between healthy time alone and hiding from the world.

 12. Get Comfortable With Saying No

 A sure way for introverts to become burned out or hungover is by committing to too many social events.
-Introverts need to be selective about which and how many events and obligations they say yes to in order to avoid feeling completely exhausted and drained.
-Saying no to the things that aren’t really important or aligned can allow introverts the energy to be available for the things they really want to do!
+Introverts should be selective about which and how many events they attend to avoid feeling completely exhausted and drained.
+Saying no to unimportant or disinteresting invitations can ensure introverts have energy for things they enjoy!

 13. Let People Know Ahead of Time How Long you Plan to Stay

-Introverts can have a good time at social events, but often have a shorter time limit than their extroverted friends.
-By letting their hosts or companions know ahead of time how long they plan to stay, introverts can avoid awkwardness or guilt that may arise from leaving early.
+Introverts can have a good time at social events but often have a shorter time limit than their extroverted friends.
+By letting their hosts or companions know how long they plan to stay, introverts can avoid the awkwardness or guilt that may arise from leaving early.

 14. Make a List of Restorative Activities